A Peek Inside the Cartier Mansion

 The Pierre Cartier Salon.

 Today, the building is home to Cartier’s American flagship store known around the world for it’s glamorous oak-paneled salons which blend the grandeur of the gilded-age with modern sophistication.
-Many of the rooms are named after the Maison’s most renowned clients, like Princess Grace of Monaco, Elizabeth Taylor, and Gary Cooper, with archival illustrations hang alongside relics of the past such as drawings by Jean Cocteau, a self-portrait polaroid by Andy Warhol, and the royal warrant of Queen Alexandra of Great Britain.
-These rooms which reflect the Maison’s rich heritage showcase Cartier’s finest watches, home objects and haute joaillerie.
+Many of the rooms are named after the Maison’s most renowned clients, like Princess Grace of Monaco, Elizabeth Taylor, and Gary Cooper, where archival illustrations hang alongside relics of the past such as drawings by Jean Cocteau, a polaroid self-portrait by Andy Warhol, and the royal warrant of Britain's Queen Alexandra.
+These rooms, which reflect the Maison’s rich heritage, showcase Cartier’s finest watches, home objects and haute joaillerie.

 Exquisite oak paneled walls.